About me

 wee-magnus_diver

 My real interest though is in fisheries management and over the years I have been looking at the increasing squeeze on the fishing industry by various other stakeholders and opinion holders on available space.
-I recently moved to 0.8 FTE at University to spend more time working on fisheries and marine management issues as one half of Northern Shores Marine Consultancy Ltd.

 jess_map